Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Peavey’s engineers wanted to create a guitar amplifier that offered all the advantages of a solid-state amp but with the sound of a tube amp.
 And for 25 years the Bandit 112 Transtube has been a favorite among players that need a 100 Watt amp on a budget.

-This amp features two channels, as well as Peavey’s exclusive TransTube technology, which emulates the sound of tube amplifiers with the convenience and reliability of a solid-state design.
+This amp features two channels and Peavey’s exclusive TransTube technology, which emulates the sound of tube amplifiers with the convenience and reliability of a solid-state design.
 It also has a vintage/classic switch on the clean channel and a classic/modern high gain switch on the lead channel to change its tonal character.

 It is considered by many to be the hottest little amp in this price range.
 It will give you a run for your money and deliver serious metal sound with a lot of power in a solid-state combo that sounds like a tube amp.
 This is our pick for the best choice among metal guitar amps under $500, especially for genres like metalcore.

 If budget is your main concern for your metal amp, look no further.
-The Fender Mustang LT25 is a modeling combo amp with USB connectivity that is one of the best choices for metal players that are cash-strapped.
+The Fender Mustang LT25 is a modeling combo amp with USB connectivity that is one of the best choices for cash-strapped metal players.
 It is of course backed by Fender’s stellar reputation, so this is already a good sign.

 25 Watts of power